 Like Morris, Burne-Jones sought to re-enchant a world that he felt had been sullied physically by the Industrial Revolution and morally by the unchecked capitalism of the British Empire.
 He thought that art’s job, far from capturing modern existence, was to offer an escape from it.

 ‘I mean, by a picture,’ he said, ‘a beautiful romantic dream of something that never was, never will be.’

 Burne-Jones served as a bridge between the Brotherhood and the third generation of Pre-Raphaelites, all of whose work he influenced to a greater or lesser extent.

 In the case of Thomas Matthews Rooke, that influence was direct: he served as Burne-Jones’s studio assistant early in his career.

-With 1903’s The Sleeping Beauty, Archibald Wakley responded to a recent Burne-Jones take on the same fairy tale.
+With 1903’s The Sleeping Beauty (illustrated top), Archibald Wakley responded to a recent Burne-Jones take on the same fairy tale.
 Blooming, pink flowers surround the princess, who lies on a glittering gold plinth, awaiting the kiss of the prince that will wake her.

 By far the most famous of the third-generation painters is John William Waterhouse, whose The Lady of Shalott is one of the best-known Pre-Raphaelite works.
 In 2009, he was the subject of a retrospective at the Royal Academy, J.W.
 Waterhouse: The Modern Pre-Raphaelite.